analytically/mapmailer/README.md

 ### Setup

-Edit `conf/application.conf` and point it to a MongoDB installation (defaults to `localhost:27017`), and execute
+Edit `conf/application.conf` and point it to a MongoDB installation (defaults to `localhost:27017`), add CRM details, and execute

 ``` sh
 play run